 At LEMMO Integrated Cancer & Care Centre, we provide a diverse range of intravenous therapies.
-Treatments are customized to each individual patient and may be used to address symptoms such as fatigue, pain, nausea, cachexia (the weight-loss process in advanced cancer), and neuropathy.
-Moreover, we also focus on oxygen-based treatments and supporting the immune system, organs (i.e. liver), and a diverse list of medicines and natural-based agents used in cancer care and which can also be used alongside a person’s conventional treatment program.
+Treatments are customized to each individual patient and may be experimentally used to address symptoms such as fatigue, pain, nausea, cachexia (the weight-loss process in advanced cancer), and neuropathy.
+Moreover, we also focus on oxygen-based treatments and supporting the immune system, organs (i.e. liver), and a diverse list of medicines and natural-based agents used in cancer care and which may also be considered alongside a person’s conventional treatment program.

 Intravenous Glutathione in Cancer Treatment

 Glutathione is a tri-peptide thiol (sulfhydryl-containing) compound which is the major intracellular antioxidant in the body.
 A human study suggests oral glutathione is poorly absorbed, with negligible or little blood concentrations found after administration of a single 3 g oral dose.